 - (Perera, Wanjan, Zang, Zamaya, 2016)

 IoT devices’ combination of personal data coupled with the cyber security vulnerabilities make them an identity theft target for hackers.
-(Frustaci, et al, 1, 2017) These vulnerabilities are common due to manufacturer neglect using development schedules with short time to market, and extensive cost reduction.
+(Frustaci, et al, 1, 2017) These vulnerabilities are common due to manufacturer neglect, and development schedules with short time to market, and extensive cost reduction.

 Industry Standards for Consumer Privacy

 Data privacy has been an issue studied and addressed by governments since the 1950’s (FTC, 1998, pg.
 7) Once the handling of data is taken out of the hands of the individual, consumer protection groups aid in enforcing responsible handling of that data.
-The Federal Trade Commission released the report, “Personal Privacy in an Information society”, in 1977 to base public policies on and establish some of the first data handling standards.
-The Fair Information Practice Principles (FIPP) are even more important today with how often we access and share data.
-The following outlines the FIPP which states what a consumer should be informed of before providing personal data to a business.
+The Federal Trade Commission released the report, “Personal Privacy in an Information society,” in 1977 to create public policies from and establish some of the first data handling standards.
+The Fair Information Practice Principles (FIPP) are even more important today considering how often consumers need to access and share data.
+The following outlines the FIPP which state what a consumer should be informed of before providing personal data to a business.

 “- identification of the entity collecting the data;